What started as a dream for one sister, evolved into a business worth investing in for both...

 Born and raised on Guam, KatieShaye has grown up experiencing the culture of many ethnic backgrounds of the Micronesian region.
 Having experience in Palauan dancing and impromptu hip hop, she's no stranger to dance.
 It wasn't until a year after her move to the PNW that she finally tried an Ori Tahiti class at Ora Nui.
 Fast forward to 5 years later, she's become an instructor for Ora Nui's tamahine class.
 Since starting with Ora Nui, she's developed the love and passion for Ori Tahiti.
 Even if she comes from a different region in the Pacific, Ori became her way of connecting back to her homeland.

 Daughter to Ra'atira Roxie, it is no surprise Mika learned to dance before she could walk.
-Growing up in Hawai'i she has been dancing Ori Tahiti since she was 2 years old, following her mom and dance aunties around the studio floor.
+Growing up in Hawai'i she has been dancing Ori Tahiti since she was 2 years old when she would follow her mom and dance aunties around the studio floor.
 Her love of Ori has lead her heart, and her feet since.
-Following in her mom's footsteps, Mika is trained in Ori Tahiti, Hula, Siva Samoa, and the Taiaha of Aotearoa.
+Following in her mom's footsteps, Mika is trained in Ori Tahiti, Hula, Samoan Siva, and the Taiaha of Aotearoa.
 Her love for her culture, and those she has adopted as her own, run deep.